elpheria/node-handbook/Code Style Guide.md

 for all our Node.js projects.
 That way we make sure we write a clear and lucid piece of code.
-The deviation from the standard Node.js coding style, which is [K&R](https://en.wikipedia.org/wiki/Indent_style#K.26R_style), was made in order to get a clearer, more structured code overview, reducing time to get used around the project.
+The deviation from the standard Node.js coding style, which is [K&R](https://en.wikipedia.org/wiki/Indent_style#K.26R_style), was made in order to get a clearer, more structured code overview, reducing time to get accustomed with the project.